Foddy/node-red-contrib-huemagic/README.md

 |:-------------:|:----:|:--------------------------------------:|
 | **msg.topic** | int  | Manual definition of the light bulb Id |

+### Last State Information
+This node also sends the entire last state data (before the update) in the **msg.lastState** object.
+It can either contain false (boolean) or the objects payload (msg.lastState.payload) and info (msg.lastState.info).
+The return value "false" is only sent if there was no last state, e.g. when the node was newly created or restarted.

 ## Hue Groups
 Use the Hue Group node to control whole groups containing lights and receive group events.